 With the great facilitating skills of teachers, I’m sure lessons that are done in online classrooms can be made fun and engaging!
 However, most teachers are used to face-to-face instruction.
 And being assigned to an online class is quite a challenge.
 Hence, the question, “How do you make a virtual classroom fun? came in.

-One of the huge challenges online teachers face is how to stimulate minds and to keep students interested in learning.
+One of the huge challenges online teachers face is how to stimulate minds and keep students interested in learning.
 Keeping students motivated takes work.
 Online teachers need to redefine their teaching strategies for what really works in a particular virtual class and what doesn’t.

 As virtual classrooms continue to become very accessible, online teachers have to make a big leap of adjustments in order to accommodate students’ learning needs.
 For an interactive lesson to take place, you have to take from your bag of teaching strategies the most fitting and the most effective.
-There should be interaction behind screens.
-As to how to do it, continue reading and see if you have done these things in your virtual classroom before.
+There should be an interaction behind screens.
+As for how to do it, continue reading and see if you have done these things in your virtual classroom before.

 <<Aiming for a fun virtual classroom?
 Make it happen by considering the use of games for online learning.

 How Do You Make a Virtual Classroom Fun?
 6 Interesting Ways

 To help you in keeping your students engaged and motivated, let’s dive into simple yet interesting ways of making a virtual classroom fun and engaging.
 By taking hold of online teaching formats, these interesting ways may help meet your student’s individual interests and can keep you connected.

 1. Make a creative introduction of yourself